Competitive Erosion is Conformally Invariant: Proof of Theorem

-\end{lem} \nin The proof of the above two lemmas involve arguments involving IDLA on $\U_n$ and is postponed to the appendix.
+\end{lem} The proof of the above two lemmas require developing robust arguments for IDLA on $\U_n$.
+These are presented in the next section.
 We now show how to finish the proof of Theorem \ref{mainresult} using the above.
+We start by proving the following lemma.
+Given any positive $\e_1,$ and $\e_2,$ define the set,